microsoft/jacdac/services/dmx.md

 #  DMX

-A service that communicates using DMX512-A protocol.
-More at https://en.wikipedia.org/wiki/DMX512.

     identifier: 0x11cf8c05
     camel: dmx

-A DMX universe contains 512 channels stored as bytes.
-This is too large to expose as a single register.
-Are pipes the way to go?
+A service that can send DMX512-A packets with limited size.
+This service is designed to allow tinkering with a few DMX devices, but only allows 235 channels.
+More about DMX at https://en.wikipedia.org/wiki/DMX512.

 ## Registers

-    rw enabled?: bool @ 0x80
+    rw enabled: bool @ intensity

 Determines if the DMX bridge is active
 ## Commands

     command send @ 0x80 {